aerius/mongo-initializer/README.md

     example-project:latest
 ```

-Note: the Mongo docker-entrypoint will not initialize the database again if there is a knwon path in the dbPath folder.
+Note: the Mongo docker-entrypoint will not initialize the database again if there is a known path in the dbPath folder.
 See the  Mongo `docker-entrypoint`.

 <br>